Heat Transfer Today

 Air-Cooled Franklin Engine

-The cooling fins on this 1910 4-cylinder, air-cooled Franklin automobile engine run longitudinally along the cylinders:
+The cooling fins on the 1910 4-cylinder, air-cooled Franklin automobile engine seen here run longitudinally along the cylinders:

 1910 Air-cooled Franklin Engine showing fins on each of its four cylinders

-More modern air-cooled aircraft engine designs use configurations that would be described as radial:
+More modern air-cooled aircraft engine designs use fin configurations that would be described as radial:

 Cylinder head from air-cooled aircraft engine